smcgee31/lesson-hider-directive/README.md

 A directive that has `restrict: 'E'` (note that 'E' is a string) can only be used in your html as an element, like we have above.

 Think through Angular's built in directives such as ng-repeat or ng-options.
 These are used with the `'A'` restriction because they are passed as attributes to existing elements.
-Directives as classes (and especialaly as comments) are less common, and should usually be avoided.
+Directives as classes (and especially as comments) are less common, and should usually be avoided.
 For now, let us just restrict our lessonHider directive to only be an Element.

 ## Step 3: Adding functionality